-2. Knowledge of the park and it’s surroundings is crucial.
+2. Knowledge of the park and its surroundings is crucial.
 Most of the guys you see driving the unregistered pedicabs kind of make it up as they go along.
 This was told to us by our driver.
 However, while we were checking out a landmark (one that I actually knew something about) another pedicab pulled up.
-The cab was all ratty and didn’t have the fees written anywhere nor the name of a company.
-But that was besides the fact, they guy was spewing off info that simply didn’t make any sense and was blatantly a lie.
-It wasn’t a huge one that would destroy the tourists lives forever.
+The cab was all ratty and didn’t have the fees are written anywhere, nor the name of a company.
+But that was beside the fact, the guy was spewing off info that simply didn’t make any sense and was blatantly a lie.
+It wasn’t a huge one that would destroy the tourist’s lives forever.
 But nonetheless, they were being fed wrong info for a tour they are probably paying top dollar for.

-3. Entertaining – Our guides, one was the actual owner – Teodor, and Victor were great.
+3. Entertaining – Our guides, one was the actual owner – Theodor, and Victor was great.
 First of all, remember we were traveling with kids three and nine years old, to keep them entertained takes a lot.
 They never once got bored.
 And these guys had to pedal us while keeping us either enthralled or laughing.

 4. Stops and Sights – Central Park is enormous.
 There are actually different tour durations you can choose.
-We decided to do the one hour tour because we had no idea how our kids would respond to it.
+We decided to do the one-hour tour because we had no idea how our kids would respond to it.
 And were super grateful when they guys gave us almost two hours.
-However, if I can do it again, I would probably go with three hours.
+However, if I can do it again, I would probably go for three hours.

 Information for Central Park Tours